FBI finds explosive residue in storage unit after 2 men are charged with lighting bombs in NYC

 Court documents show Emir Balat’s father, Selahattin Balat, is a native of Turkey who was granted asylum in the United States in 1998 and later became a U.S. citizen.
 In a 2009 bankruptcy filing, he listed his occupation as painter and said he had three children.

-Emir Balat is a senior at Neshaminy High School.
+Emir Balat is a senior at Neshaminy High School in Langhorne.
 A school spokesperson said he enrolled in a virtual program in September and had not attended in-person classes since.

 His lawyer, Mehdi Essmidi, said his client had “complicated stuff going on” in his personal life, without elaborating.
 Essmidi said he did not believe the two young men had known each other for long.

-His attorney did not speak during a court hearing Monday and declined to comment when reached by The Associated Press.
+His attorney did not speak to reporters following a court hearing Monday and declined to comment when reached by The Associated Press.

 Prosecutors, police and FBI officials say Balat and Kayumi drove to New York City on Saturday and joined a throng of counterprotesters at a small, anti-Muslim rally organized by the far-right Christian nationalist Jake Lang.